approvals/ApprovalTests.cpp/doc/mdsource/BuildingDocumentation.source.md

         * CMake converts it to `Doxyfile` in the build tree
 * Input files:
     * `doc/doxygen_doc/*.dox`
-        * Files containing descriptive text for including in the Doxygen documentation
+        * Files containing descriptive text for including in the Doxygen documentation, which will then be included in the Sphinx docs.
     * `doc/ApprovalTests/*.cpp`
     * `doc/ApprovalTests/*.h`